STAT545-UBC/STAT545-UBC-original-website/block029_factors.md

 ### Change order of the levels, "because I said so"

 Sometimes you just want to hoist one or more levels to the front.
 Why?
 Because I said so.
-This resembles what we do when we move variables to the front with `dplyr::select(var1, var, everything())`.
+This resembles what we do when we move variables to the front with `dplyr::select(special_var, everything())`.

 ```r